 Snoflakes were falling silently

-Harvey was living in a small town in the south of Minnesota and it was the time of year for drizzles, rains, snowfall and people remained indoors until the weather clears.
+Harvey was living in a small town in the south of Minnesota and it was the time of the year for drizzles, rains, snowfall and people remained indoors until the weather clears.
 He was driving slowly as it was slippery and reached home about ten minutes later than the usual time.
-His office started early and by four in the afternoon he was usually home.
+His office started early in the morning and by four in the afternoon he was usually home.
 Everyone was waiting for him.
 His son Robin wanted to play a game of checkers with him and took words from him in the morning itself.
 The two daughters Jeny and Sheena were, of course, busy with their games and in no way interested in any board game that Robin played with dad.

 Romina was serving Harvey hot soup which he always relished and often praised and Romina simply smiled on that much-repeated appreciation.